durgaprasadp143/FoodDelivery/README.md

-# FoodDelivery
+# Food Delivery Application
+# Steps to run Application

-Clone source code
+ 1) Clone source code
-User Flutter version as 3.19
+ 2) Use Flutter version is 3.19
-Run flutter pub get command
+ 3) Run flutter pub get command
-Run the code
+ 4) Run the code using - flutter run